Trump Twitter Shutdown? Federal Judge Rules That Public Officials Not Allowed To Block People Who Are Critical

 — Variety (@Variety) July 26, 2017

-There have been other reports that senior official have tried to limit Donald Trump’s access to his Twitter account and encouraged the president not to share his free-flowing thoughts on the social media site, but to no avail.
+There have been other reports that senior officials have tried to limit Donald Trump’s access to his Twitter account and encouraged the president not to share his free-flowing thoughts on the social media site but to no avail.

 [Featured Image by Olivier Doulieryl/ Pool/ Getty Images]